Rua76/Group-project/README.md

    During the game, the logic behind NPC's action involves random process.
 For instance, if all three werewolfs are NPCs, they will randomly choose other players to kill at each night.
 But once the oracle claims her identity, and the guard is still alive, the werewolfs have to consider whether their attack will be guarded.
 Therefore, the choices will be given different weights, but the decision will still be made based on random process.

 - [x] **Data structure for storing game status**

+   We will use data structures to store the game status, such as arrays, variables, etc. For example, all the players still alive will be stored in a array.
+This array will be updated at the end of the night and at the end of the daytime, then the system will carry out checking function on this array to see if the game is set or not.